 The lawsuit asserts state law claims against Pfizer of negligence; negligence of pharmacovigilance, which requires Pfizer to monitor safety data for its drugs; strict liability; negligent design; failure to warn; and fraud.
 The suit seeks actual and punitive damages.

-Founded in 1995, Carey Danis & Lowe has offices in Missouri and Illinois.
+Founded in 1995, Carey Danis & Lowe’s office is located in St. Louis, Missouri.
 The firm handles personal injury, pharmaceutical liability, product liability, medical malpractice, class action and commercial cases throughout the United States.References: Pharmaceutical litigation, Zoloft